LTU-CEG/mav_psu/README.md

 # 5.3V/3A output DCDC converter

 A simple 5.3V output / 21V input max DCDC converter using high quality components, has output capacitance of 200 uF to help with pulsed loads.
+The PSU pads have castelated vias to make it possible to solder this PSU as a module on another board.

 All passives are 0603 or bigger to facilitate hand soldering, while all vias are 0.4 mm drill or larger to make manufacturing cheaper (recommended to use 2 oz